 📅 How far in advance should I buy the Park Guell tickets?

-It is recommended to buy your tickets 5-10 days in advance, especially during the high season.
+It is recommended to buy your tickets 5-10 days in advance, especially during the high season when tickets tend to sell out.
 However, please keep in mind that the tickets bought through the official site are non-refundable, the ones on GetYourGuide are.

 🎟️ Can you buy Park Guell tickets at the gate?